Bertini Theorems for $F$-signature and Hilbert-Kunz multiplicity: -signature and Hilbert--Kunz multiplicity of general fibers

 We now need the following result of P\'erez, the third author, and Yao.

-\begin{theorem} \cite{PerezYaoTucker} For every Noetherian ring $A$ of characteristic $p > 0$, and every finitely generated $A$-algebra $R$, and every finitely generated $R$-module $M$, there exists a positive constant $C$ with the following property: for all primes $Q \in \Spec(A)$, all regular $k(Q)$-algebras $\Gamma$, and all $P \in \Spec(R_\Gamma := R\otimes_A \Gamma)$, and all $e \geq 1$ , we have that $\ell_{R_{\Gamma}}\bigl(M_\Gamma / P^{[p^e]}(M_\Gamma)\bigr) \leq C p^{e \dim(M_\Gamma)}$ where $M_\Gamma := M \otimes_A \Gamma$. \end{theorem}
+\begin{theorem} \cite{PerezYaoTucker} For every Noetherian ring $A$ of characteristic $p > 0$, and every finitely generated $A$-algebra $R$, and every finitely generated $R$-module $M$, there exists a positive constant $C$ with the following property: for all primes $Q \in \Spec(A)$, all regular $k(Q)$-algebras $\Gamma$, and all $P \in \Spec(R_\Gamma \coloneqq R\otimes_A \Gamma)$, and all $e \geq 1$ , we have that $\ell_{R_{\Gamma}}\bigl((M_\Gamma)_P / P^{[p^e]}(M_\Gamma)_P \bigr) \leq C p^{e \dim(M_\Gamma)}$ where $M_\Gamma \coloneqq M \otimes_A \Gamma$. \end{theorem}

 The next result is the technical heart of the section.
-We state and prove it first in the non-pairs setting and then explain how to generalize it to pairs in a proposition which follows it.
+We state and prove it first in the non-pairs setting and then explain how to generalize it to pairs in a proposition which follows it. \begin{notation} Recall again that if $S$ is a local ring, $a_e(S)$ denotes the free rank of $S^{1/p^e}$ whereas $b_e(S)$ denotes its minimal number of generators.
+Moreover, if $\Delta$ is a $\bQ$-divisor on $\Spec S$ we shall denote by $a_e^{\Delta}(S)$ the number $a_e^{\lceil (p^e-1) \Delta\rceil}(S)$ defined in \autoref{eqn.Definition:a_e^D}; which is a slight abuse of notation. \end{notation}

 \begin{proposition} Suppose we are in the setting of \autoref{set.A2Setting}.
-There exists a positive constant $C$ and $0 \neq g \in A$ with the following property: for all $Q \in \Spec\bigl(B := A[g^{-1}]\bigr)$, all $d > 0$, all $x \in \Spec \big( R_{k(Q)^{1/p^d}} \big)$, and all $e > 0$, we have
+There exists a positive constant $C$ and $0 \neq g \in A$ with the following property: for all $Q \in \Spec\bigl(B \coloneqq A[g^{-1}]\bigr)$, all $d > 0$, all $x \in \Spec \big( R_{k(Q)^{1/p^d}} \big)$, and all $e > 0$, we have